Dosage Form: tablet

 Some antihypertensive drugs have smaller blood pressure effects (as monotherapy) in black patients, and many antihypertensive drugs have additional approved indications and effects (e.g., on angina, heart failure, or diabetic kidney disease).
 These considerations may guide selection of therapy.

-Irbesartan may be used alone or in combination with other antihypertensive agents.
+Irbesartan tablets may be used alone or in combination with other antihypertensive agents.

 Nephropathy in Type 2 Diabetic Patients

-Irbesartan is indicated for the treatment of diabetic nephropathy in patients with type 2 diabetes and hypertension, an elevated serum creatinine, and proteinuria (>300 mg/day).
-In this population, Irbesartan reduces the rate of progression of nephropathy as measured by the occurrence of doubling of serum creatinine or end-stage renal disease (need for dialysis or renal transplantation) [see Clinical Studies (14.2)].
+Irbesartan tablets are indicated for the treatment of diabetic nephropathy in patients with type 2 diabetes and hypertension, an elevated serum creatinine, and proteinuria (>300 mg/day).
+In this population, Irbesartan tablets reduces the rate of progression of nephropathy as measured by the occurrence of doubling of serum creatinine or end-stage renal disease (need for dialysis or renal transplantation) [see Clinical Studies (14.2)].

-Irbesartan may be administered with other antihypertensive agents and with or without food.
+Irbesartan tablets may be administered with other antihypertensive agents and with or without food.

 Nephropathy in Type 2 Diabetic Patients